 • Any additional information relating to your financial circumstances at the time you held loans with us”

-Instead use the loan details they have sent to explain your case and reply to the QQ email saying Thanks for your email.
-I don’t have my payslips, bank statements etc to hand.
-I want you to continue to investigate my complaint as it stands.
-Here is more information about the complaint I put in on dd/mm/yy.
-You can use the “Stage Two Template letter” from the main article, link above, for this.
+- if you have just been sent a list of your loans, now write a “Step Two Template letter” from the main article, link above, for this.
 You don’t have to talk about each loan, just say how many times you borrowed, whether loans were rolled, that sort of thing.

 If you get a rejection (one reader had one within 3 hours!) saying that your loans are more than six years old so QQ don’t have to consider your complaint, send it straight to the Financial Ombudsman.
 The FO is now looking at older loans, see Refunds for loans taken out more than six years ago for details.